Gene expression profiling: Using patterns to find regulated genes

 As described above, one can identify significantly regulated genes first and then find patterns by comparing the list of significant genes to sets of genes known to share certain associations.
 One can also work the problem in reverse order.
 Here is a very simple example.
 Suppose there are 40 genes associated with a known process, for example, a predisposition to diabetes.
 Looking at two groups of expression profiles, one for mice fed a high carbohydrate diet and one for mice fed a low carbohydrate diet, one observes that all 40 diabetes genes are expressed at a higher level in the high carbohydrate group than the low carbohydrate group.
 Regardless of whether any of these genes would have made it to a list of significantly altered genes, observing all 40 up, and none down appears unlikely to be the result of pure chance: flipping 40 heads in a row is predicted to occur about one time in a trillion attempts using a fair coin.

 For a type of cell, the group of genes whose combined expression pattern is uniquely characteristic to a given condition constitutes the gene signature of this condition.
 Ideally, the gene signature can be used to select a group of patients at a specific state of a disease with accuracy that facilitates selection of treatments.

 Gene Set Enrichment Analysis (GSEA) and similar methods take advantage of this kind of logic but uses more sophisticated statistics, because component genes in real processes display more complex behavior than simply moving up or down as a group, and the amount the genes move up and down is meaningful, not just the direction.
 In any case, these statistics measure how different the behavior of some small set of genes is compared to genes not in that small set.

 GSEA uses a Kolmogorov Smirnov style statistic to see whether any previously defined gene sets exhibited unusual behavior in the current expression profile.
 This leads to a multiple hypothesis testing challenge, but reasonable methods exist to address it.

 Conclusions

 Expression profiling provides new information about what genes do under various conditions.
 Overall, microarray technology produces reliable expression profiles.
 From this information one can generate new hypotheses about biology or test existing ones.
 However, the size and complexity of these experiments often results in a wide variety of possible interpretations.
 In many cases, analyzing expression profiling results takes far more effort than performing the initial experiments.

-Most researchers use multiple statistical methods and exploratory data analysis before publishing their expression profiling results, coordinating their efforts with a bioinformatician or other expert in DNA microarrays.
+Most researchers use multiple statistical methods and exploratory data analysis before publishing their expression profiling results, coordinating their efforts with a bioinformatician or other expert in DNA microarrays, RNA sequencing and single cell sequencing.
 Good experimental design, adequate biological replication and follow up experiments play key roles in successful expression profiling experiments.